 Defeated a defence plea of novation and obtained judgment on a $350,000 commercial bridge loan by way of summary trial, plus $261,000 in interest through notional severence of the portion of the interest rate which was unintentionally in excess of the legal maximum [Vancouver #VLC-S-S-137391; unreported; 2014].

-Successfully obtained one of the few orders ever granted in BC for security for costs against a BC-resident individual plaintiff; $120,000 ordered posted (co-counsel with Howard A. Mickelson, Q.C.). [reasons for judgment]
+Successfully obtained one of the first orders ever granted in BC for security for costs against a BC-resident individual plaintiff; $120,000 ordered posted (co-counsel with Howard A. Mickelson, Q.C.). [reasons for judgment]

 Following attendance throughout a 9-week trial, obtained judgment for the Canadian equivalent of $820,000 US in a sale-of-business commission case (co-counsel with Howard A. Mickelson, Q.C.). [reasons for judgment]